 \end{remark}

 The proof of Theorem \ref{teo lower bound} is given in Section \ref{sec lower bound}.
-In \S \ref{sec action by homeos} we build, for a metabelian and torsion-free nilpotent group $G$, a family of actions of $G$ on the interval $[0,1]$ by orientation preserving homeomorphisms.
-This is done by first building actions of $G$ on $\Z^k$ which preserve a lexicographic order of $\Z^k$ and then {\em projecting} them into the interval.
+Taking inspiration from the abelian-by-ciclic action from \cite[\S 4]{int4}, in \S \ref{sec action by homeos} we build, for a metabelian and finitely-generated torsion-free nilpotent group $G$, a family of actions of $G$ on the interval $[0,1]$ by orientation preserving homeomorphisms.
+This is done by first building actions of $G$ on $\Z^{k+1}$ which preserve a lexicographic order and then ``projecting'' them into the interval.
 In \S \ref{sec action by diffeos}, we use the Pixton-Tsuboi technique \cite{pixton, tsuboi} to show that these actions can be smoothed to actions by $C^{1+\alpha}$-diffeomorphisms for any $\alpha < 1/k$.
-This subsection closely follows the works \cite{int4} and \cite{JNR} and the main difference is that we don't have explicit polinomials but only bounds on them (see Proposition {\ref{prop polynomial bound}).
-Although these actions may not be faithful, in \S \ref{sec faithful action} we explain how to glue some of these actions in order to obtain an {\em embedding} of $G$ into $\textup{Diff}_+^{1+\alpha}([0,1])$ for any $\alpha<1/k$.
+This section closely follows the work \cite{int4} and the main difference is that we don't have explicit polynomials in the construction of the actions, but only bounds on them (see Proposition {\ref{prop polynomial bound}).
+Although these actions may not be faithful, in \S \ref{sec faithful action} we explain how to glue some of these actions in order to obtain an embedding of $G$ into $\textup{Diff}_+^{1+\alpha}([0,1])$ for any $\alpha<1/k$.

 \vsp